Code-Institute-Submissions/UserCentricMilestoneProject-2/README.md

 ### HTML validator
 All HTML pages were parsed through the W3C HTML validator with these errors and warnings.
-* The ascii key I had put in was incorrect as it lacked a ; following the code.
+* The ascii key I had put in was incorrect as it lacked a semicolon following the code.
 This was corrected and tested to ensure it had displayed properly across all pages.
-* The validator also found errors of a small class in the form select option; this was removed as it was incorrect
+* The validator also found errors of a small class in the form select option; this was removed as it was incorrect.
 * Incorrect use of article instead of main around the tour pages and a lack of headings for relevant sections.
 The article tag was replaced with a main tag and headings were inserted into the required sections.